milestonesys/mipsdk-samples-component/VideoViewer2WayAudio/README.md

 ## Special notes

-This sample needs access to configuration, use of ImageViewerControl for video display and use of AudioPlayerControl for audio playing.
+This sample needs access to configuration, use of ImageViewerWpfControl for video display and use of AudioPlayer for audio playing.